 Note: The idea behind “Leading By Example” project is to offer a donation whenever I can to a charity, not-for-profit organization, or person of my choice.
 This program is designed to provide an example to everyone about how to offer charity regularly.
 Whether this task is conducted on monthly or yearly basis really depends on where you are in your career or how much struggle you are up against.
 But, even then the donations should be routinely provided through this method─remember, even a warm smile is considered a donation because it improves the minds.
-Kindly follow my footsteps to lead the rest.
+Oh!
+I learned all this through Islam.
+Kindly follow these footsteps to lead the rest.

 See the rest of the examples under the category Leading By Example.